OmarSyedDev/OLEDWindowShifter/README.md

 %USERPROFILE%\dist
 ```
 5. Launch the OLED_Window_Shifter.exe file you just built.

-# How To Run It As A Python Script
-If you would like to run it as a python script instead of building the .exe, it is easy to do so:
-1. Download the OLED_Window_Shifter.py file from this repo.
-2. Install Python from the official source.
-3. Rename the .py file to .pyw (renaming .py to .pyw allows the script to run without the console showing).
-4. Run the .pyw file.

 # How To Use It
 1. Launch the program.
 It will start with the settings window minimized and with window shifting enabled (using the default values of Pixel Step Size of 1 and Time Between Moves of 10 seconds).